-Funds will be used to develop 14.9 miles of interim hiking trails, accelerating creation of a connected Atlanta BeltLine
+Funds will be used to develop 14.9 miles of unpaved trails, accelerating creation of a connected Atlanta BeltLine

-Cyclists on the interim hiking trail running north from Monroe Drive.
+Cyclists on the unpaved trail running north from Monroe Drive.
 Photo credit: The Sintoses.

 ABP launched the Opening the Corridor campaign late last year to leverage City of Atlanta T-SPLOST funding being used by Atlanta BeltLine, Inc. (ABI) to acquire the remaining right of way for the full 22-mile Atlanta BeltLine.
 In addition to Coca-Cola, which has supported the Atlanta BeltLine for a decade, lead donors so far include Rebecca and John Somerhalder, The Home Depot Foundation, The Tull Charitable Foundation, Anna and Dallas Clement, Ponce City Market, The Georgia-Pacific Foundation, The J.B.
 Fuqua Foundation, and The Wells Fargo Foundation.

 “ABP is grateful for its long-standing relationship with The Coca-Cola Foundation, which has played a vital role in bringing the Atlanta BeltLine to life through volunteer leadership, active partnerships, and financial investments,” said Dallas Clement, Executive Vice President and Chief Financial Officer for Cox Enterprises, Inc. and Chairman of ABP’s Board of Directors.
 “Tax dollars alone cannot deliver the full vision of the Atlanta BeltLine, so the success of the Atlanta BeltLine project depends on effective public-private partnership.”